BenjaminWFox/website-2020/content/draft/tech/server-no-server-serverless-apps.md

 3. Server grabs or builds the requested page
 4. Client receives ready-to-display page

-From here the process repeats itself.
+This process will repeat itself every time.
 New page requested, new request fulfilled.
-In a traditional app servers were often stateful, and would use stored session data for each connection to build pages on each request.
-AJAX offered some additional flexibility but it never felt like a first-class citizen.
+In a traditional app servers were *also* often stateful, using stored session data for each connection to build pages on each request.

+Page loads were often slow and unoptimized.
+AJAX offered some additional flexibility but it was clunky to implement and rarely felt like a first-class citizen.

 ### Single Page App